Magnetic/pool/README.md

 // into the pool.
 p, err := pool.NewChannelPool(30, factory)

-// now you can get a connection from the pool, if there is no connection
+// now you can get a connection holder from the pool referencing the connection.
-// available it will block
-conn, err := p.Get()
+// if there is no connection available the call will block connWrapper, err := p.Get()

-// do something with conn and put it back to the pool by closing the connection
+// do something with conn and put it back to the pool
-// (this doesn't close the underlying connection instead it's putting it back
-// to the pool).
+// connWrapper.Conn.(*net.TCPConn).Write(...)
-conn.Close()
+p.Put(connWrapper)

 // close pool any time you want, this closes all the connections inside a pool p.Close()